Mendes113/lsr/README.md

-# Directory Explorer
+# lsr

-Directory Explorer is a simple command-line tool written in Rust for listing and exploring files in a directory.
+lsr is a simple command-line tool written in Rust for listing and exploring files in a directory.
 It allows you to list all files or filter them by type, and optionally sort them by size.

 ## Features